PO Box 1650 - Johnstown, CO 80534 - 970-587-9530

 Last year we visited the deserts of Arizona and learned of the struggles with the Apache.
 This year it's high into the mountains of Idaho as we visit Nez Perce Country with Jerry Greene as our guide.
 Jerry, assisted by Rod Thomas, will take us on a journey that will include some of the most breath taking scenery imaginable.
 We concentrate on the beginning of the tragic story of the Nez Perce heart-breaking journey to seek asylum in Canada.
 This beautiful country will leave no doubt as to the reluctance of the tribe to give it up.
 This is a story with no winners.
 It brings home the complexity of our Indian Wars.

 Sites under consideration include NPS Whitman Mission NHS, Fort Walla Walla, NPS Nez Perce NHP, Wallowa Mountains and Old Joseph's Grave, Cottonwood Battlefields, Tolo Lake Conclave Site, Grangeville Cemetery, White Bird Canyon Battlefield, Clearwater Battlefield, Looking Glass' Camp Battlefield, as well as others.
 Our base camp will be the Red Lion Hotel in Lewiston, Idaho.
 The dates - September 11-14, 2014 -- are set.
 Events are planned from 1:00 pm Thursday, the 11th, through Sunday, the 14th, which will be our banquet night.
 Click here for the tentative agenda.
 Set the dates aside now.
-The final cost will be $375 and must be paid by August 10, 2014.
+The final cost is $375 and was due by August 10, 2014.
 (Note: If you missed the deadline call 970-587-9530 and perhaps some type of late payment can be arranged.)
 Don't miss Nez Perce Country with the OIW and Jerry Greene.
 Watch your mailbox for a post card with all the details.
 As usual, our website will have the latest news.

 Website Updated August 16, 2014